SamridhiDubey/Luganodes_Task2/README.md

 # Deployed URL:
 https://luganodes.vercel.app

-# How to run it locally?
+# Instructions - How to run it locally?

 ## Step-1: